Frequently Asked Questions

 CLINICAL PRESENTATIONS represent the manner in which a particular patient, group of patients, or community presents to osteopathic physicians.

-The COMLEX-USA Master Blueprint provides additional information.
+The COMLEX-USA Blueprint provides additional information.

 COMLEX-USA is designed around competency domains and clinical presentations, not disciplines.
 The discipline performance profiles are provided at the request of COM deans, the American Association of Colleges of Osteopathic Medicine, and candidates to potentially assist with lifelong learning, remediation, and program evaluation.
 However, discipline performance does not factor into scoring results.